Interfacelab/ilab-media-tools/readme.txt

 5. Imgix settings.

 == Changelog ==

+= 1.5.2 =

+* Added Rekognition importer utility for running existing media on S3 through Rekognition
+* Added bulk actions for S3 importing and Rekognition processing to the WordPress media library
+* Added S3 icon overlay in the media library (grid mode)
+* Added S3 column to the media library (list mode)
+* Misc. fixes

 = 1.5.1 =
 * Added support for Amazon Rekognition for auto tagging and categorizing uploaded images